 Mapfre is an insurance company that owns the private Mapfre Foundation, aimed at promoting art.
 The collection at its foundation-museum includes works by Monet, Renoir, and Rodin.
 The foundation also hosts temporary art exhibitions.

-Aside from the art, the Mapfre Foundation is housed in a beautiful Modernist building, the Casa Garriga Nogues, just steps form the Passeig de Gracia.
+Aside from the art, the Mapfre Foundation is housed in one of Barcelona’s most beautiful buildings, the Casa Garriga Nogues, just steps form the Passeig de Gracia.
 It was built in 1899-1901 by architect Enric Sagnier for the banker Ruperto Garriga-Nogues.

 The building is best known for its facade.
 A protruding balcony on the first floor is supported by four female figures sculpted by Arnau, representing the four stages of life.